danielmhair/Angular2Goodies/README.md

     @Component({
         selector: 'example',
-        styleUrls: ['./example.component.scss'],
+        styleUrls: ['./example.component.scss'], // <= Changed from css to scss
         templateUrl: './example.component.html'
     })
     export class ExampleComponent {}
     ```

-- **Same goes for the `styleUrls` property in your component declaration.
-Simply change the path to the new file with the `scss` extension**

 ### <a name="material-2-import-theme"><a/> [Include Material 2's theme](https://material.angular.io/guide/theming)
 This is where I got hung up for a day or so.
 The styles of Material 2 were not being applied.
 It was because I missed adding